GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-api/index.md

 ## What's next?

-The features included in this inaugural version of the CrUX API only scratch the surface of the kinds of insights that are possible with CrUX.
-Users of the [CrUX dataset on BigQuery](https://web.dev/chrome-ux-report-bigquery/) may be familiar with some of the more advanced features including:
+The features included in the initial version of the CrUX API only scratch the surface of the kinds of insights that are possible with CrUX.
+Users of the [CrUX dataset on BigQuery](/chrome-ux-report-bigquery/) may be familiar with some of the more advanced features including:

 - Additional metrics
   - `first_paint`